-''' cd "H:\ECStata" - change directory to "H:\ECStata" mkdir "FirstSession" - creates a new directory within the current one (here, H:\ECStata) dir - list contents of directory or folder (you can also use the linux/unix command: ls) '''
+''' cd "H:\ECStata" - change directory to "H:\ECStata" mkdir "FirstSession" - creates a new directory within the current one (here, H:\ECStata) dir - list contents of directory or folder (you can also use the linux/unix command: ls) pwd - displays the current directory '''

 Note, Stata is case sensitive, so it will not recognise the command CD or Cd.
-Also, quotes are only needed if the directory or folder name has spaces in it-"h:\temp\first folder"-but it's a good habit to use them all the time.
+Also, quotes are only needed if the directory or folder name has spaces in it - "H:\temp\first folder"-but it's a good habit to use them all the time.